 The issues to be considered are risk and consent:

 - Risk: will the use of the author's social media content create what Ch.
 2.1 of the National Statement on Ethical Conduct in Human Research defines as 'risk', i.e. the potential harm which may occur + the likely severity of that harm.
 This chapter talks about risk in some detail, identifying many different types of possible risk (physical, psychological, social, economic, legal, etc.) and researchers hoping to access social media will generally spend some time considering just what risks (if any) are likely to occur as a consequence of their study

 - Consent: since, by definition, the author/s of the material will not be consenting to its use, researchers will need to apply for a 'waiver of consent'.
 NS 2.3.10 outlines the circumstances in which waiver of consent is ethically acceptable (it is also worth noting the provisions of NS 2.3.12 which requires all HRECs to report back to the NHMRC on all projects where waiver of consent was approved).

 Researchers at the University of Tasmania can download the latest version of the low risk application form, where they will see that Section 14 now specifically caters for waiver of consent:

-Chapter 2.2 of the National Statement provides guidelines on the requirements for consent in human research.
+Chapter 2.2 of the National Statement on Ethical Conduct in Human Research provides guidelines on the requirements for consent in human research.
 With few exceptions, participation must be voluntary and based on sufficient information and an adequate understanding of the proposed research.
 In general, an information sheet and consent form is used to provide potential participants with necessary information about study and to obtain their consent should they choose to participate.